-A lot of the Bluetooth stuff we make is water resistant and some is even fully water proof, obviously you are stoked on that.
+A lot of the Bluetooth stuff we make is water resistant and some are even fully waterproof, obviously, you are stoked on that.
 This means that if you are playing in the snow, the sprinklers, the bath-house, in the middle of a super-soaker fight, or all male wet t-shirt contest with some of the rad speakers or power banks we make, it’s gonna be fine.
-But hold on kiddies, water resistant is different than water proof.
+But hold on kiddies, water resistant is different than waterproof.
 There are different “levels” of water resistance that are standard.
 This standard is referred to as IPX, kinda.

 And now, a picture that represents flowing liquid.

 If something has a water only rating (whether 4, 5, or 6) you write it as IPX5.
 The X acts as a placeholder since there is not a particle (or dust rating).
 If something has a dust rating of 6 (dustproof) and a water rating of 5, you write it as IP65.
 In the rare instance that the dust and water rating are the same (let’s say 6), you write it as IP6.
 This isn’t used nearly as often as the other two models.

 Here is a breakdown of the IP standard as it relates to water proof and water resistant:

 IPX0 – This means it’s not water resistant at all.
 Think of what happens to paper when it gets wet.
 It’s a mess and your novella is ruined.

 IPX1 – This will protect a device from some water drops that are falling vertically on said device.
 I guess it’s possible for this situation to actually occur but so is winning the lottery.
 If you or someone you know has won the lottery, sharing is caring.

 IPX2 – This will protect your thingy from some water drops when the device is tilted up to and including 15°.
 If you have your device at 16°, you are screwed, sorry but there are limits in the world.